nhambardzumyan/roulette-multiplayer-game/README.md

 - **Multiple Sessions**: The game supports multiple sessions, so different groups of players can play simultaneously without interfering with each other.
 - **Real-Time Updates**: All players within a game session will see real-time updates, wheel spins, and results.
-    - TODO: display other players placed bets on dashboard
+    - *TODO*: display other players' placed bets on the dashboard
 - **Bet Responsibly**: Make sure to place your bets carefully.
 Once the wheel is spun, you cannot change or withdraw your bets for that round.

 ## Available Scripts